apify/actor-whitepaper/README.md

 ### Repackaging existing software as actors

-TODO: Just add `.ACTOR` directory to an existing source code repo.
+Just add `.ACTOR` directory to an existing source code repo.
 Use `apify actor` command in the Dockerfile's `RUN` instruction to set up and run the actor.

+TODO: Explain more, show example

 ## Sharing & Community